amusedamused/Karbon_Kopia/README.md

 # Karbon_Kopia
-This is a demo project where i reserched the use of Kinect in Unity for audiovisual interactive art productions.
+This is a demo project where i researched the use of Kinect in Unity for audiovisual interactive art productions.
 The project is Built on Keijiro Takahashi's https://github.com/keijiro/Akvfx

 it requires Azure Kinect, Ableton Live 11 and Unity 2019.4.8